 single spacing, 1/2-inch margins, and section headers.
 Name your document Lastname.Firstname.Bijou.Proposal.
 (Required)

 The title should briefly convey, in general terms, the question addressed by the study.

-- Explain the importance of the problem the proposed study will address in terms of societal need and/or advances in scientific knowledge of child development.
+- Explain the importance of the problem the proposed study will address in terms of societal need, behavior principles, and/or advances in scientific knowledge of child development.